chakkasanthosh21/AIE7/15_A2A_LangGraph/README.md

 What are the core components of an `AgentCard`?

+### ✅ Answer :- The core components of an AgentCard are the agent’s name, description, URL, version, supported input and output modes, capabilities (like streaming or notifications), and a list of skills describing what the agent can do, such as web search, academic search, or document retrieval.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+### ✅ Answer :- A2A protocols are important because they let different agents communicate, share tasks, and evaluate each other’s responses, making AI systems more collaborative, flexible, and able to solve complex problems together.

 ### 🚧 Advanced Build: